 Custom images can help you highlight a key piece of text by setting it against an attractive backdrop.
 This combines important information with interest-grabbing imagery.
 Three days after hearing a piece of information, individuals remember about 10% of the content, but retention increases to 65% when a picture is used with text.
 Viewers retain more information from an image than from either written or spoken words alone.

 Include a quote from your content on an image or graphic, and you’ve added value to your content in numerous ways.
 Not only will your content be more memorable, but it will also become more shareable.
 That type of content design is an ideal choice for posting to Twitter, Instagram, or Facebook.
 But it also helps to include images that highlight key text in your written content itself.
 That allows you to emphasize important points and keep the reader engaged for the content’s duration.

-Image via Flickr by realworldvisuals
+Image via Giphy by @patriotact

 Think about your target audience and consider how they use the internet.
 Which social sites are they most active on, and what types of graphics will perform best on these?
 Stunning travel, beauty, and food photos do well on Instagram.
 Twitter and Facebook are incredibly diverse, so you have room to succeed with nearly any relevant photo, provided that it finds the right audience.
 Always track engagement levels for your content so you can determine which types of photos perform best for you.

-Graphics serve an essential purpose in breaking up large chunks of content.
+Graphics and images serve an essential purpose in breaking up large chunks of content.
 You may already be familiar with smart strategies such as incorporating subheadings, using bulleted lists, and keeping your paragraphs short.
 However, these still leave you with a lot of uninterrupted text.
 Adding graphics roughly every 75 to 100 words can double your social media shares.
 Consider revamping your content strategy to focus on formats that are heavier on the images.